 The inflation takes place around the American Museum of Natural History on the Upper West Side.
 The public entry point is located at 79th St & Columbus Ave.
 From there, the loop leads to Central Park West and ends at 81st & Central Park.

 Street closures will make it difficult to get there.
 Your best bet is the subway!

-The inflation will take place on Wednesday, November 27th and start at 1 pm.
-The last admission is granted at 8 pm.
-In order to beat the crowds, you should arrive as early as you can.
-However, the balloons only really take shape in the afternoon (around 4 pm).
+The inflation will take place on Wednesday, November 27th.
+Admission is granted from 1 pm to 8 pm.
+I wouldn’t recommend going right away because the balloons only really take shape in the afternoon (around 4 pm).